 If you need additional funding beyond your eligibility for scholarships and/or federal loans, you might consider taking out an alternative loan from a bank or other private lender.
 Alternative loans, sometimes called private loans, are often more expensive and have less favorable terms than federal student loans.
 They’re also credit-based and cannot be consolidated with your federal student loans.
 You should exhaust all federal loan options before applying for an alternative loan.

 If you are choosing an alternative loan, you should compare the terms offered by different programs in order to choose the best fit for your situation.
-You can learn about and compare loan terms from multiple lenders using the ELMSelect Tool, which provides information for the loan programs most frequently used by Elmhurst College students.
+You can learn about and compare loan terms from multiple lenders using the ELMSelect Tool, which provides information for the loan programs most frequently used by Elmhurst University students.

 Please note that you are not limited to lenders listed in the ELMSelect tool; you can borrow from any lender of your choosing.
 When deciding on an alternative loan, please consider the following: interest rates, fees, repayment options, monthly payments, and deferments.
 Please contact SFS for assistance with this process.